Employment-Related FAQs

 What are the details of your fire Academy?

-Candidates that have received confirmed offers attend the Pierce County Fire Training Consortium (PCFTC) Recruit Academy.
+Candidates who have received confirmed offers attend a joint recruit academy hosted by East Pierce Fire & Rescue and West Pierce Fire & Rescue.
 This Academy includes EMT-B, FFI, FFII, and Hazardous Materials Awareness Operations certifications.
-Candidates are not required to have these certifications prior to application.
-Candidates with these certifications upon hire will still be required to attend the full Academy.
+Candidates are not required to have these certifications before application.
+Candidates with these certifications upon hire will still be required to attend the entire Academy.
 The Academy typically runs 22-25 weeks.
 Candidates receive full salary while attending.

 The Academy is not open to the public.
-It is only for career firefighters hired by one of the PCFTC departments.
+It is only for career firefighters hired by one of the host departments.

 Can I schedule a ride along?